US air travel still messy, with another 2,600 flights scrapped

 This has left carriers with staffing shortages and forced them to delay or cancel flights.

-One traveller, Eric Crawford, described his frustration at trying to call a Delta Airline agent to reschedule.
+One traveler, Eric Crawford, described his frustration at trying to call a Delta Airline agent to reschedule.

 Travel woes are expected to continue into Monday, the first working day of 2022.